 The next day we walked into the Marriott hotel in Omaha.
 Glancing across the foyer, in one room there was Bill Gates with pension fund investors.
 Around the next corner, there was Mr. Buffett himself with the sovereign wealth funds.
 We were escorted to a small private room.
 The first thing we could see was a sparsely accommodated conference table, complete with just pencils and paper – vintage Berkshire.
 The most memorable part of the conversation came down to how Charlie Munger looks at convexity, searching for the best upside, relative to the downside relationship in an investment.
 He spoke of “crowd folly” – a large collection of highly intelligent people, the “lemmings” acting like idiots.
 “Emotions have to be under control, you need patience and discipline and an ability to take losses, adding to positions where the real value is found.
 We find the best opportunities where emotional liquidity is driving price action.
 We look for the best risk-reward, asymmetric payoff driven returns.
 We buy businesses with sustainable competitive advantages at a low or even a fair price.”
 The bottom line, “across the investing playing field, nothing is guaranteed.
 There will be losses as well as profits, but “insisting upon proper compensation for the risk assumed is the only way to win in the long- term investing game.”

 As a trader at Lehman, I remember Mike Gelband coming by the desk and asking traders an important question, one I will never forget; “Are you long because you like it – Or do you like it because you’re long?”
 Being wrong doesn’t get you stuck.
 Not admitting that you are wrong gets you stuck in a bad position.
 Mike is one of the best risk managers on Wall St., one of the good guys, trying to stop the madness as the ill-fated bank was heading for that giant iceberg in 2008.
+In recent years, Mike founded the $8B hedge fund Exodus Point, the finest cream always rises to the top.
+Out of Lehman’s ashes are found some incredible success stories.

 Which brings to mind the ultimate focus of this blog post.